yoyosource/tec1.0/README.md

 ```

 #### Parameter Expressions
-You can also use a Parameter with Variables as well as an Expression as parameter.
+You can also use a Parameter with variables as well as an expression as parameter.
 ```
 // The Function Declaration
 func parameterExpressions(*int i) {